 When planning a webinar, it’s normal to be nervous about what you’re going to say.
-This is especially true when you’re giving a sales pitch to potential new clients.
+This is especially true when you’re giving a sales demo to potential new clients.
 Using an automated webinar takes away a lot of the pressure, but you still need to make sure you say the right things at the perfect time.

 We have some sample automated webinar scripts available to help set you up for success at any point throughout your automated webinar: